 Yal Ku lagoon is perfectly fit for snorkeling: its shallow waters (↕3-12ft/1-3m) are sheltered from waves and currents.
 The site is made of a bay and a network of channels fringed with rocks and mangrove swamps.

-Start with the exploration of the small (only a few meters wide) rocky pools connected to each other.
-This area, close to the entrance and easily accessible through the stairways and ladders set on the shore, is logically the most frequented and water is often troubled.
-Swimming forward from here, you will come to the less frequented heart of the lagoon (↕6-10ft/2-3m).
+Start with snorkeling the small rocky pools connected to each other.
+This area, close to the entrance and easily accessible through the stairways and ladders set on the shore, is logically the busiest.
+Swimming forward, you will enter the less crowded center of the lagoon (↕6-10ft/2-3m).
 Beware tidal currents that can sometimes appear in the area.

-The lagoon being a place where fresh and salt water meet, visibility can be poor in some places.
+This lagoon is a place where fresh and saltwater meet, and underwater visibility can be poor in some places.
 A lot of snorkelers here are beginners: beware collisions and fin strokes!

 There is a snack bar inside the park.
-Numerous options (restaurants, convenience stores and hotels) can also be found only 1 mile from here, in Akumal.
+Numerous options, including restaurants, convenience stores, and hotels, can also be found only 1 mile from here, in Akumal.